Mirage-Zero-Nine/applescript-launchbar-macos/README.md

 ## Change English Input

-Can automatic change input source to English
+Can automatically change input source to English